 After all, meat is a muscle, and muscle is a water-dense organ .
 Just as oil and water don't mix, neither do fat and muscle.

-That is why fat is marbled in some cuts of meat and cannot actually penetrate into the muscle.
+That is why fat is marbled in some cuts of meat and cannot penetrate the muscle.

 Fat Side Down

-The greatest benefit from smoking your brisket fat side down is that the fat cap protects the brisket from drying out.
+The greatest benefit of smoking your brisket fat side down is that the fat cap protects the brisket from drying out.

 Nothing is more disappointing than a dry brisket.

-The meat is less likely to dry out during the smoking process by cooking with the brisket fat side down.
+The meat is less likely to dry out during the smoking process by cooking fat side down.
 It adds moisture to your brisket as it cooks, yielding richer slices than you otherwise would get.